Brenna Womer speaks at Writing a Life event

 LVC will welcome two visiting writers to campus this spring.
 Their public readings will take place either via Zoom or in person and will be available free to the campus community and the public.
 Copies of the writers’ books will be available for purchase and signing at the readings.

 Join us for a reading, Q&A session, and book signing.
 Readings are free and open to all.
-Registration required for Zoom session.
+Books will be available for purchase at the event (credit card/electronic purchases only).

 Outcomes and Reviews